11 MIN READ

 Also, consider how you will evaluate the session.
-You may want to use a formal measurement technique such as Kirkpatrick's Four-Level Training Evaluation Model , or you may want to create a simple on- or off-line questionnaire that will help you tell if the session has been successful.
+You may want to use a formal measurement approach aligned with Kirkpatrick's Four-Level Training Evaluation Model, or you may want to create a simple on- or off-line questionnaire that will help you tell if the session has been successful.

 You can use the same steps to create a plan for an online training session.

-However, you'll want to allow extra time for learners to log in to the training platform, to ask questions about it, and to resolve any technical problems.
+However, you'll want to allow extra time for learners to log in to the training platform, ask questions about it, and resolve any technical problems.